potocpav/python-concur/README.md

 ## Installation

 The only dependencies are a C++ compiler, [GLFW](https://github.com/glfw/glfw) and Python >= 3.6.
-GLFW is included in major Linux distros, and there are [pre-compiled binaries](https://www.glfw.org/download.html) for Windows and OS X:
+GLFW is included in major Linux distros, and there are [pre-compiled binaries](https://www.glfw.org/download.html) for Windows and OS X.

 ```sh
 sudo apt install libglfw3-dev # Ubuntu